Georgia Medicare Optometry Services

 Cost-sharing

 Glaucoma screening was originally subject to the Part B deductible and 20 percent coinsurance.
-The screening is not classified as a "preventive service" under the ACA's no-cost-sharing rules.
+The screening is not classified as a "preventive service" under the Affordable Care Act's no-cost-sharing rules.
 Beneficiaries with Medigap typically have the coinsurance covered.
 Medicare Advantage plans may have different cost-sharing.

-Annual diabetic eye examinations are recognized as medically necessary for diabetic patients.
-42 CFR 410.39 and CMS guidance address the framework.
+Annual diabetic eye examinations are recognized as medically necessary eye care for diabetic patients, covered as standard Part B physician services rather than as a separate screening benefit.
 Diabetic eye examination is typically billed using standard ophthalmological examination codes with the diabetes diagnosis (ICD-10 E10 through E14, with retinopathy specifiers as appropriate).
 Common billing patterns:

 The refraction portion remains non-covered regardless of the diabetes diagnosis.
 The medical eye examination components are covered with appropriate documentation of the diabetic eye disease evaluation purpose.

 Standard of care is annual diabetic eye examination for all diabetic patients.
 The American Diabetes Association, American Academy of Ophthalmology, and American Optometric Association all support annual dilated eye examinations for diabetics.
-Some Medicare Advantage plans implement diabetic retinopathy screening as a HEDIS quality measure with $0 cost-sharing.
+Some Medicare Advantage plans implement diabetic retinopathy screening as a HEDIS quality measure with no cost-sharing to the enrollee.

 Cataract surgery: the highest-volume Medicare surgical procedure

-Cataract surgery is the most commonly performed Medicare surgical procedure.
-Approximately 4 million procedures are performed annually in the United States.
+Cataract surgery is among the most commonly performed Medicare surgical procedures.
 The procedure has become highly streamlined over the past three decades, transforming from inpatient hospital surgery requiring weeks of recovery to outpatient ASC surgery with same-day return to most activities.

 Clinical indications